2019 World Rally Championship: RACC Rally Catalunya de España

 It was a devastating blow for the reigning world champion Sébastien Ogier's title hope - having led after the opening stage, the six-time world champion's C3 was crawling through the rest of the morning loop due to loss of hydraulics.
 Coming to Spain, Thierry Neuville was forty-one points off the lead.
 To keep his championship alive, he had to score big points from the weekend.
 The Belgian eventually won the rally in style, so it was all down to how championship leader Ott Tänak reacted to Neuville's charge.
 The Estonian took a dominant power stage victory and snatched second place from local hero Dani Sordo in the final rally results, which was enough for him to seal his first World Rally Championship title in a commanding fashion.
 Tänak's title win ended the two French Sebastiens' dominance stretching a decade and a half.
 However, in the World Rally Championship for Manufacturers, Hyundai Shell Mobis WRT was able to extend their lead over the defending manufacturers' champion Toyota Gazoo Racing WRT with an 1–3 point-count finish.
 Nine-time world champion Sébastien Loeb finished fourth after being unable to find pace on tarmac, with Jari-Matti Latvala in fifth.
 M-Sport Ford duos Elfyn Evans and Teemu Suninen completed the rally in sixth and seventh respectively after both enjoyed a rather trouble-free weekend.
-Ogier, WRC-2 Pro winner Mads Østberg and wider WRC-2 class winner Eric Camilli covered out of the top ten.
+Ogier, WRC2 Pro winner Mads Østberg and wider WRC2 class winner Eric Camilli covered out of the top ten.
 Esapekka Lappi was the only major retirement.
 The Finn ended his rally as his engine failed on Friday.